Vicheans/Vicheans/README.md

 ### Projects / Examples of Work

+! following the heroku update stopping free dynos, some of these apps are currently being moved to other platforms and may be currently unavailable.
+Do check back some other time

 - https://brainballer.com : a reward oriented quiz platform
 - https://salty-oasis-64205.herokuapp.com/ : a Voice and keyboard operated web application for the visually impaireds
 - http://serene-journey-28331.herokuapp.com/ : a listing web application for a multimedia company